grocerycrud/documentation/3.x/api/set-action-button.md

 $crud->setActionButton('Avatar', 'fa fa-user', function ($row) {
     return '#/avatar/' . $row->employeeNumber;
-}, false);</code></pre>
+});</code></pre>

-You can see the result of the above code here.
-In order to see the functionality of the action buttons, press the More button in any of the rows.
+You can see the result of the above code below.
+In order to see the functionality of the action buttons, press the "Avatar" button in any of the rows, and you will see that there is a change in the top of the URL with `#/avatar/[row-id]` .
+We haven't provided a full URL just to not break the demo page or to redirect you to another page.

 `embed:demo_set-action-button`